etheleon/gojek_takehome/precompute/README.md

 # Introduction

-To calculate the data to be served, install the package
+To calculate the data to be served, install the [package: gojek](./gojek)

 ```
 Usage:          gojek